helpimaghost/VOIDBREAKER-VR/README.md

 2. Import the profile via your preferred methodolgy.
 I personally use Rai Pal for UEVR injection and profile importing profiles: https://raicuparta.com/rai-pal/.
 Note that this UEVR profile is named for the Steam version of the game, you may have to rename the .zip file for other versions!

-3. Launch the game, ensure that display is set to Windowed, and Continue or Start a new game.
+3. Launch the game- ensure that display is set to Windowed, and Inject UEVR

-4. Once the game has loaded, Inject UEVR- this will take a few seconds to complete.

-5. Recenter the game when in your playspace (hold right Oculus/Universal Menu button)- This is now a much more active game, standing in adequate space to swing your arms around is highly recommended!!
+4. You may need to press RB to take control of your character.
+Recenter the game when in your playspace (hold right Oculus/Universal Menu button)- This is now a much more active game, standing in adequate space to swing your arms around is highly recommended!!

-Note: If the Right Controller is not moving the crosshair, press and release Right Grip.
-If Right Stick movement is opening the map, try pressing different controls until it clears, or try restarting the game.

 IN-GAME SETTINGS